fls-bioinformatics-core/auto_process_ngs/docs/source/icell8.rst

    exclude any read pairs where there is an exclusive match to the contaminants.

-   The screen files must be explicitly supplied to the utility using the ``-m``/``--mammalian`` and ``-c``/``--contaminants`` options.
+   If the screen files aren't defined in the ``settings.ini`` file then they must be explicitly supplied to the utility using the ``-m``/``--mammalian`` and ``-c``/``--contaminants`` options.

 Reorganisation by barcode and sample